HumanOsv/NICSall/README.md

 **1)	Prerequisites**

-NICSall is written in Perl.
-The program has only been tested on Linux, so it can’t be guaranteed to run on other operating systems.
+NICSall is a Perl program.
+NICSall is optimized and tested for Linux, so it can’t be guaranteed to run on other operating systems.

-Library and software that must be installed prior to installing NICSall.
+Ensure to install the following Library and software before installing NICSall.

 -Install Perl environment.